zlyreed/TIRED/Leg fatigue/Matlab/README.md

      - Event
      - Oxygen reading

-- **Step 2.
-Obtain maximum exertion force level (MVC100_cell)**
+- **3. Obtain maximum exertion force level (MVC100_cell)**
 	 - Input the corresponding MVC100 trial informtion into "LegFatigueTesting_RPE_recording.xlsx" (at least fill the file name for each Vicon trial)
-	 - Make sure all the MVC100 trials have been processed in Step 1 (their .mat files are available)
+	 - Make sure all the MVC100 trials have been processed in the previous step (i.e., their .mat files are available)
 	 - Run [MVC_data.m](MVC_data.m) (make sure input correct "totalTest" number),which calls two functions (getTimeStampsofEvents.m and getMostConsistent.m) from "funtions" folder--> output **"MVC100_cell.mat"** (use this one: for each trial, use the max average Force in a moving 1-second window, and average the max values if there are two trials) and "MVC100_cell_absoluteMax.mat" (pick the larger one between two trials)